luxebeng/blooming/README.md

 Overview
 --------

-`blooming` Framework is a generic open source test automation framework for acceptance test-driven development (ATDD). users can create new  from existing ones using the same syntax that is used for creating test cases.

-`blooming` Framework is operating system and application independent.
+`blooming` Framework is a generic open source test automation framework for acceptance test-driven development (ATDD). which is operating system and application independent.
 The core framework is implemented using Python 3.

-`blooming` Framework project is hosted on [GitHub](https://github.com/luxebeng/blooming) where you can find source code, an issue tracker, and some further documentation.
+Project is hosted on [GitHub](https://github.com/luxebeng/blooming) where you can find source code, an issue tracker, and some further documentation.

 Installation
 ------------